ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

    // all args constructor
 }  // getters...
 ```
-Assuming that the value `x` should be mapped into field: `x` contained into the `ToSubBean` object, the field mapping has to be defined as
+Assuming that the value `x` should be mapped into the field: `x` contained into the `ToSubBean` object, the field mapping has to be defined as
 follow:
 ```java
 ToBean toBean = beanUtils.getTransformer()